What To Do If Your Newborn Won’t Sleep Or Nap During The Day

 What if my baby doesn't sleep during the day?

 It can be really tough to do when you're also sleep and rest deprived but keep testing different combinations or look for a clue as to what the issue might be.
-It may be that your baby is having trouble settling, isΒ overtiredΒ or uncomfortable.
-Or maybe they like having a walk in the pram before their feed and then feel rested and calm for sleep.
-If you’ve tried everything or are at your limit, contact your preferred health care professional for personalised advice.
-Sleep deprivation
+It may be that your baby is having trouble settling, is overtired or uncomfortable.
+Or maybe they like having a walk in the stroller before their feed and then feel rested and calm for sleep.
+If you've tried everything or are at your limit, contact your pediatrician or healthcare provider for personalized advice.

 Why is my baby fighting naps?